 Apple resolved the issue, however, some users still get macOS Ventura installation stuck message.
 Read more: What to Do If macOS Ventura Installation Stuck/Frozen/Slow

 3. Failed to Update macOS Owing to Insufficient Storage

-You know, Big Sur update requires at least 2GB RAM and 14.3GB available storage.
+In theory, Ventura update requires at least 2GB RAM and 14.3GB available storage.
+But in fact, you should have at least 26GB available for Ventura update.
 So if your Mac computer almost ran out of the storage space, your macOS update stuck at the beginning for sure.
 To make sure how much space your Mac has left, from the Apple menu, select About This Mac > More Info > Storage.

 If your Mac update failed definitely owing to the storage space, the only thing you need to do is to free up the space on Mac.
 Just make it done by uninstalling unused applications and app caches, deleting old devices backups, deleting unnecessary media files from iTunes, emptying trash can, clearing temporary files, compressing large files to smaller size and so on.

-4. macOS Big Sur Update Freezes on Firmware Confirmation
+4. macOS 13 Ventura Update Freezes on Firmware Confirmation

 You can boot into rescue mode, checked the partitions with "diskutil list" and "verifydisk" (terminal), and fixed the EFI partition "diskutil repairdisk (your EFI disk/partition) ".

-5. Big Sur Update Installation Stuck with DiskManagement Error
+5. Ventura Update Installation Stuck with DiskManagement Error